Three-Dimensional Ultrasound Matrix Imaging

 {\textbf{Multi-scale compensation of wave distortions.}}

-The scaling of the bias intensity $|| \delta \hat{\mathbf{T}} ||^2$ with the coherence factor $C$ has not been discussed yet.
-This dependence is however crucial since it indicates that a gradual compensation of aberrations shall be favored rather than a direct partition of the field-of-view into small boxes~\cite{yoon_laser_2020} \alex{(see Supplementary Fig.~S3)}.
-An optimal UMI process should proceed as follows: first, compensate for input and output wave distortions at a large scale to increase the coherence factor $C$; then, decrease the spatial window $\mathcal{W}$ and improve the resolution of the $\mathbf{T}-$matrix estimator.
+The scaling of the bias intensity {$| \delta {T} |^2$} with the coherence factor $\mathcal{C}$ has not been discussed yet.
+This dependence is however crucial since it indicates that a gradual compensation of aberrations shall be favored rather than a direct partition of the field-of-view into small boxes~\cite{yoon_laser_2020} {(see Supplementary Fig.~\alex{4})}.
+An optimal UMI process should proceed as follows: first, compensate for input and output wave distortions at a large scale to increase the coherence factor $\mathcal{C}$; then, decrease the spatial window $\mathcal{W}$ and improve the resolution of the $\mathbf{T}-$matrix estimator.
 The whole process can be iterated, leading to a multi-scale compensation of wave distortions {(see Methods)}.
-As explained above, the convergence of the process is monitored using spatial reciprocity ($\varepsilon<$0.2).
+As explained above, the convergence of the process is monitored using spatial reciprocity {($ P_{\textrm{in/out}} >$0.9)}.

 The result of 3D UMI is displayed in Fig.~\ref{fig2_ResultsCDP}.
-It shows the evolution of the $\mathbf{T}-$matrix at each step [Fig.~\ref{fig2_ResultsCDP}c] and the corresponding local RPSFs [Fig.~\ref{fig2_ResultsCDP}d].
-The comparison with the initial and full-field maps of RPSF highlights the benefit of a local compensation via the $\mathbf{T}-$matrix, with a diffraction-limited resolution reached everywhere.
-The local aberration phase laws exhibited by $\mathbf{T}$ perfectly match with the distribution of muscle and fat in the pork chop.
-The comparison of the final 3D image [Figs.~\ref{fig2_ResultsCDP}f] and its cross-sections with their initial counterparts [Figs.~\ref{fig2_ResultsCDP}e] show the success of the UMI process, in particular for the deepest nylon rod which has retrieved its straight shape.
-The local RPSF on the top right of Fig.\ref{fig2_ResultsCDP} shows a contrast improvement by 4.2 dB and resolution enhancement by a factor 2 (\alex{see Methods and Supplementary Fig.~S4}).
+It shows the evolution of the $\mathbf{T}-$matrix at each step [Fig.~\ref{fig2_ResultsCDP}c] and the corresponding local RPSFs [Fig.~\ref{fig2_ResultsCDP}d]. {In the most aberrated area (\textit{i.e.} under the fat), the phase fluctuations of the aberration law corresponds to a time delay spread of $56$ ns (rms).
+This value is comparable with past measurements through the human abdominal wall~\cite{hinkelman_measurements_1994}.
+The pork tissue layer thus induces a level of aberrations typical of standard ultrasound diagnosis.} The comparison with the initial and full-field maps of RPSF highlights the benefit of a local compensation via the $\mathbf{T}-$matrix, with a diffraction-limited resolution reached everywhere.
+The local aberration phase laws exhibited by {$\hat{\mathbf{T}}$} perfectly match with the distribution of muscle and fat in the {pork tissue layer}.
+The comparison of the final 3D image [Fig.~\ref{fig2_ResultsCDP}f] and its cross-sections with their initial counterparts [Fig.~\ref{fig2_ResultsCDP}e] show the success of the UMI process, in particular for the deepest nylon rod, which has retrieved its straight shape.
+The local RPSF on the top right of Fig.\ref{fig2_ResultsCDP} shows a contrast improvement by 4.2 dB and resolution enhancement by a factor 2 ({see Methods and Supplementary Fig.~\alex{5}}).

 {\textbf{Overcoming multiple scattering for trans-cranial imaging}}